manymoments/manymoments.github.io/_posts/2019-12-22-dolev-strong.md

 ```
 // Party i in round j

-For a message m arriving at round j:
+For a message m arriving at the beginning of round j:
   if party i has sent less than two messages; and
-    if m is a valid (j-1)-signature chain on $v$,
+    if m is a valid (j-1)-signature chain on $v$, then
-      that does not contain a signature from i, then
-        send <m, sign(m,i)> to all
+        send <m, sign(m,i)> to all parties
 ```